 Today, the foundation’s grant program supports the northeastern Kentucky counties of Bracken, Fleming, Lewis, Mason, and Robertson and the southeastern Ohio counties of Adams and Brown.
-The funding topics of interest are physical and mental health and education.
+The funding topics of interest include physical and mental health and education.
 It may consider requests from outside groups if proof is provided that all funds received will benefit citizens of this service area.

 Each year, grant application forms are made available in June.
 Then the applications are due on or around August 1 of each year.
 The foundation's grants committee meets in September to review applications and make recommendations to the board of directors.
 The board considers recommendations in October.
-Major capital grants are given for construction or improvement projects, but not for more than one-third of the total project cost and not for more than five years.
+Major capital grants fund construction or improvement projects, but not for more than one-third of the total project cost and not for more than five years.

 In addition to grants, the foundation awards scholarships to area students.
 Hayswood actually administers a handful of distinct scholarship programs, each with its own requirements and regions served.
 The foundation welcomes donations to perpetuate its grantmaking and scholarship programs.
 The John W. McNeill, III Music Series Fund is also managed by the foundation.
 McNeill was an attorney, judge, civic leader, and musician, as well as a member of the Hayswood Foundation board at the time of his death.
 Accordingly, the foundation established a memorial program to honor his service and music in the community.
 Upcoming music events are published on the funder’s website.